JTuratkhan/Data_engineering-ZT-week3-miniproject3/README.md

 * Optional installation of Ipython outside of the requirements.txt

 # # Structure of repo
-1. Here you can find main.py which contains functions for generation of summary statistics
+1. Here you can find main.py which contains functions for generation of summary statistics as well as a function for generation of html report
-2.
+2. Makefile which installs dependencies, formats, lints and tests
+3. Test.py which tests functions included in main.py

+# The end